knpuniversity/phpunit/knpu/test-assert-code.md

 ```

 Because our code is *actually* perfect, it passes!
 But if you make it fail temporarily
-and run again... there's our message, along with the normal failed assertion text.
+and run the test again... there's our message, along with the normal failed assertion text.

 Hey!
 In just a few minutes, we wrote our first test and *even* used test-driven
 development!
 It's time to learn more about that... and all the different *types*